Meet Our Professional Team

 Our staff is composed of well-trained and deeply caring professionals.
 All caregivers undergo extensive background checks, have CPR and First Aid certifications, and participate in on-going professional development.

-The founding director of our program in 1990, Cindy Lea Ligon has over thirty-five years of experience in the early childhood field.
+The founding director of our program in 1990, Cindy Lea Ligon has almost 40 years of experience in the early childhood field.
 Cindy has a BS in Child and Family Studies with an emphasis in Child Development from UT, Knoxville.
 She has been a toddler and preschool teacher; a cognitive behaviorist with children with social/emotional needs; a writer and editor of ECE training materials; the director at three diverse early childhood programs; and an avid trainer on the local, state and national level.
-She serves on the board for the Tennessee Association for the Educations of Young Children; is an active member the TN Reggio Study Group; and is passionate about respecting young children and their families and supporting the play, inquiry and joy essential for a rich childhood.
+She serves on the board for the Tennessee Association for Children’s Early Education (TACEE); is an active member the TN Reggio Study Group; and is passionate about respecting young children and their families and supporting the play, inquiry and joy essential for a rich childhood.

 Teaching Teams, Infants